-Amended and Restated Credit Agreement.
-On May 23, 2018, we amended and restated our credit agreement with a consortium of banks led by Wells Fargo, National Association ("Wells Fargo").
-The amended credit agreement, among other things, increased our available borrowing capacity under our revolving credit facility from \$150.0 million to \$250.0 million above to a borrowing base calculation, and provided a new \$40.0 million interm loan.
-Both the revolving credit facility and new term loan will mature on May 23, 2018, we borrowed \$135.4 million under the revolving credit facility and new term loan and the revolving credit facility to repay our prior term loan that had an outstanding principal balance of \$134.7 million and was scheduled to mature on December 3, 2020.
-As of August 4, 2018, we had \$173.8 million outstanding under our revolving credit facility.
+Amended Credit Agreement.
+On May 23, 2018, we amended and restated our credit agreement (as amended, restated, supplemented or otherwise modified, the "Amended Credit Agreement") with a consortium of banks led by Wells Fargo, National Association ("Wells Fargo").
+The Amended Credit Agreement, among other things, increased our available borrowing capacity under our senior secured revolving credit facility from \$150.0 million to \$250.0 million, subject to a borrowing base calculation, and provided a new \$40.0 million term loan.
+Both the revolving credit facility and new term loan will mature on May 23, 2023.
+On May 23, 2018, we borrowed \$135.4 million under the revolving credit facility and used the proceeds from the new term loan and the revolving credit facility to repay our prior term loan that had an outstanding principal balance of \$134.7 million and was scheduled to mature on December 3, 2020.
+As of November 3, 2018, we had \$181.6 million outstanding under our revolving credit facility and \$38.0 million outstanding under the new term loan.

 Borrowings under the revolving credit facility bear interest based on either, at our option, the base rate or LIBOR, in each case plus an applicable margin.
-The base rate is the higher of (1) Wells Fargo's prime rate, (2) the federal funds rate (as defined in the credit agreement) plus 0.50% and (3) the one-month LIBOR (as defined in the credit agreement) plus 1.00%.
-The applicable margin for loans under the revolving credit facility, which varies based on the average daily availability, ranges from 0.25% to 0.75% per year for base rate loans and from 1.25% to 1.75% per year for LIBOR loans.
+The base rate is the higher of (1) Wells Fargo's prime rate, (2) the federal funds rate (as defined in the Amended Credit Agreement) plus 0.50% and (3) the one-month LIBOR (as defined in the credit agreement) plus 1.00%.
+The applicable margin for loans under the revolving credit facility, which varies based on the average daily availability, ranges from 0.25% to 0.75% per year for LIBOR loans.